Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 button and follow the prompts to confirm the update process.

-For manual updates, first download the latest binary using the Update
+For manual updates, download the latest binary using the Update

 If your service was installed using the --install